Drain cleaning slow draining

 How often should I clean my drains?

-It's a good idea to clean your drains every 6-12 months to prevent buildup and clogs.
+It's a good idea to clean your drains every 6-12 months to prevent clogs from building up.

 Connect with certified professionals in your area